Information for adults with autism

 How to access support

-To be diagnosed with autism, make an appointment with your doctor and ask to be referred to the BASS Autism Service for Adults who cover Bristol, South Gloucestershire, Bath and North Somerset.
+To be diagnosed with autism, make an appointment with your GP or other health professional and ask to be referred to The Autism Assessment Service who cover Bath and North East Somerset (BaNES), Swindon and Wiltshire.

 Going to the doctor